 What Poor Posture Can Do

-Slouching in a chair, hunching over while walking, looking down at a phone, and lying on one's stomach while reading or working are all examples of poor posture.
+Slouching in a chair, hunching over while walking, looking down at a phone, and lying on one’s stomach while reading or working are all examples of poor posture.
 These positions can add extra pressure on the muscles, spinal joints, and discs.
-Over time, this can cause muscles to weaken and become strained, resulting in a stiff neck or back pain.
+Over time, this can cause muscles to weaken and become strained, resulting in stiff neck or back pain.
 Bending the spine repeatedly or excessively in these positions can cause bulging or herniated discs, which are very painful and often require chiropractic care.

 Practice Correct Posture

-One of the most effective ways to help prevent back pain is to make a habit of using correct posture.
+One of the most effective ways to help prevent back pain is to make a habit of using the correct posture.
 Remember, it takes 21 days to form a habit, so stay vigilant.
-When walking, be sure to look straight ahead and keep shoulders back but relaxed.
+When walking, be sure to look straight ahead and keep your shoulders back but relaxed.
 Make sure the back is supported when sitting, either by an ergonomic chair or by placing a rolled-up towel between the small of the back and the chair.
 Feet should be flat on the floor, head straight, shoulders back but relaxed, and elbows bent at a 75 to 95-degree angle.
 When sleeping or lying down, try to lay on one side or the back.
 Ensure the neck is supported and comfortable but not overextended.
 Place a pillow between the knees to align the hips.